 Many of these cases are preventable and occur because a doctor or other medical care provider failed to uphold their duty to provide an acceptable standard of care to the mother and baby.
 With a hypoxia lawyer’s help, you get justice and compensation for their medical negligence.

-Hypoxia are both conditions where there is not enough oxygen getting to the infant’s brain.
+Hypoxia is a condition where there is not enough oxygen getting to someone’s body at the tissue level.
+It can be generalized, localized, or affect the entire body.
 In hypoxia, blood continues to flow and deliver oxygen, but it is an inadequate amount to sustain the affected area of the brain.